 - Begin reading the story to the students, reflecting on the main character Toe Jam.
-Discuss his problem and the reaction he got from the other children.
+Briefly discuss that this is a narrative text.
+Ask the students to draw on their own prior knowledge of other narrative texts they have read.
+What structure do these texts often follow?
+Discuss Toe Butter's problem and the reaction he got from the other children.
 Talk about the characterisation of Toe Butter, how he grew and grew and what effect this and the way he smelt had on the villagers. - Students will then be asked to Identify the problem Toe Butter the Giant smelt so bad that the people sent him away.
 Ask the students how might this have made Toe Butter feel?
 Did the people do the right thing? - Introduce the conflict of the story.
 What happened to the people and how did Toe Butter try to help?
 How did the villagers repay him?
-In the final part of the story Toe Butter commits the most selfless act to help his people, what did he do and what does this tell you about him? - What did Toe Butter teach the people and what effect did this have on their hearts?
+In the final part of the story Toe Butter commits the most selfless act to help his people, what did he do and what does this tell you about him? - ➡ What did Toe Butter teach the people and what effect did this have on their hearts?